ByteWelder/Decktility/README.md

 The [Power Manager](./powermanager) controls the power connection to the Pi and the keyboard.
 Power is enabled/disabled depending on the battery voltage.

 The power manager measures battery and charging status, and can send it over I2C to the Pi.

+The project can be opened and built with Arduino IDE v2 from [Arduino.cc](https://www.arduino.cc/).

 # Case